eleniharlan/elenijr.net/_posts/recipe/2014-06-09-grilled-little-gems-green-goddess-sauce.md

 teaser: "Cooked lettuce?
 A strange and yet age-old concept.
 My grandma used to make a stew which for ages I thought she called souffle (it's actually called sofrito) made with pork and lettuce.
 There's something quite satisfyingly perverse about putting a delicate leaf over a hot flame..."
 ---

 _Cooked lettuce?
 A strange and yet age-old concept.
 My grandma used to make a stew which for ages I thought she called souffle (it's actually called sofrito) made with pork and lettuce.
-There's something quite satisfyingly perverse about putting a delicate leaf over a hot flame..._
+Whatever you call it, there's something quite satisfyingly perverse about putting a delicate leaf over a hot flame..._

 ## Grilled little gems, green goddess sauce